Nes0x/Nes0x/README.md

 # 👋 Hi!
 I am Nes0x and this is informations about me:

-👨‍💻 > I'm currently learning Python and Java
+👨‍💻 > I'm currently learning Python and Java (i'm currently learn to making plugins for minecraft)

 📃 > My discord: Nes0x#1337